-The following checklist may help you decide if you or someone you know is being abused:
+The following checklist can help you decide if you or someone you know is being abused:

 Does your partner: